-UPDATE: The museum is now open Wednesday through Sunday from 11 a.m. – 4 p.m, except Dec.
+UPDATE: The museum is open daily, except Dec.
 25. Free timed-entry passes are required for entry.

 From the moment it opened in 2016, the Smithsonian’s National Museum of African American History and Culture has been one of the city’s top draws and one of the world’s top African American museums.
 For years, it required a reservation, and although it has become a little easier to visit, you generally need to plan ahead.